 One of the more encouraging developments comes from Moderna Therapeutics and is a vaccine called mRNA-1273.

 For expediency’s sake, they have bypassed animal testing and have gone directly to human testing.
 If it all goes well, they hope to have an early version available in a few months that will go to at-risk groups like healthcare workers first.

 Exciting progress is also being made by Sanofi and Regeneron, who launched a Phase 2/3 trial in New York evaluating the IL-6 targeted Kevzara.

 Plus, Inovio Pharmaceuticals is advancing its vaccine into human trials within the U.S. and intends to produce one million doses of it by the end of the year.

 In total, there are at least 20 vaccines being developed that are further away in stages of development.
-The work being done has given hope that a vaccine can be developed within an efficient timeline.
+The work being done is providing hope that a vaccine can be developed within an efficient timeline.

-Treatments that are actively being pursued are generally among these two categories:
+Treatments being pursued against the coronavirus generally fall into one of these two categories:

 - Treatment of respiratory symptoms, with a focus on the inflammation in severe cases

 - Antiviral growth, which is basically how to stop the virus from spreading inside the body